adamdjbrett/nabpr/_posts/2019-03-12-2019-nabpr-meeting-program.md

 ### Tuesday, May 21 – Session II 1:30 – 3:15

   * Old Testament II — Room: TBD — Presiding: TBD
-      * The Achievements of Robert Alter
+      * _The Achievements of Robert Alter_
         Thomas J. Millay, Baylor University
-      * The Four Senses of the Text: Gabriel Fackre’s Pastoral Hermeneutic as a Model for Integration of Theological Disciplines in the Interpretation of Scripture
+      * _The Four Senses of the Text: Gabriel Fackre’s Pastoral Hermeneutic as a Model for Integration of Theological Disciplines in the Interpretation of Scripture_
         Barry A. Jones, Campbell University Divinity School
   * Church History II — Room: TBD — Presiding: TBD
-      * “The World That Now Is and the World That Is to Come”: Hanserd Knollys’ Eschatology
+      * _“The World That Now Is and the World That Is to Come”: Hanserd Knollys’ Eschatology_
         Bill Pitts, Baylor University
-      * George Liele Was the First Baptist Missionary.
-So What?
+      * _George Liele Was the First Baptist Missionary.
+So What?_
         John Inscore Essick, Baptist Seminary of Kentucky
-      * The Distinctive Theology of Ministry of Baptist Preaching Giant, John Claypool
+      * _The Distinctive Theology of Ministry of Baptist Preaching Giant, John Claypool_
         Doug Weaver, Baylor University
   * Theology II — Room: TBD — Presiding: TBD
-      * Operant Pneumatologies in Church Decision-Making
+      * _Operant Pneumatologies in Church Decision-Making_
         Jon Kara Shields, University of Notre Dame
-      * et’s Get Together: The Intersecting Traditions of Practicing Communities
+      * _Let’s Get Together: The Intersecting Traditions of Practicing Communities_
         Amy L. Chilton, Wingate University and Fuller Theological Seminary
-      * “But Did It Happen?”: Understanding Textual Reference in James Wm.
-McClendon, Jr.’s Thought
+      * _“But Did It Happen?”: Understanding Textual Reference in James Wm.
+McClendon, Jr.’s Thought_
         Spencer Boersma, Acadia Divinity College
   * Pedagogy I — Room: TBD — Presiding: TBD
-      * Privilege, Bias, and the Classroom: A Panel Discussion on (or Resources for a) Critically Reflexive Pedagogy
+      * _Privilege, Bias, and the Classroom: A Panel Discussion on (or Resources for a) Critically Reflexive Pedagogy_
         Anna Sieges Beal (Gardner-Webb University), Scott Ryan (Baylor University), other panelists TBD
   * Practical Studies II — Room: TBD — Presiding: TBD
-      * Race, Education, and Poverty: Finding Salvation in the Louisiana Delta
+      * _Race, Education, and Poverty: Finding Salvation in the Louisiana Delta_
         Marc J. Boswell, Together for Hope, Louisiana
-      * Responding to the Leadership Shortage in Rural Churches: Some Lessons from History and Cross-Cultural Missions
+      * _Responding to the Leadership Shortage in Rural Churches: Some Lessons from History and Cross-Cultural Missions_
         Kelly Malone, Southwest Baptist University

       <small markdown="1">[Up to table of contents](#toc)</small>